BestTimesToVisit.com Logo

 food

 Delhi has incredible street food!
 Try the chaat (savory snacks), parathas (stuffed flatbreads), and jalebi (sweet treat).
-However, stick to vendors with high turnover to ensure freshness.
-If you have a sensitive stomach, consider bottled water and avoid ice.
+Stick to busy stalls with lots of customers – it's a good indicator of freshness and hygiene.
+Stay hydrated, especially during hotter months.

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Include comfortable walking shoes as you'll be doing a lot of walking.
-A scarf or shawl can be useful for modesty at religious sites and for warmth in air-conditioned spaces.
-Don't forget sunscreen and insect repellent.
+Include loose, breathable fabrics like cotton and linen.
+Don't forget comfortable walking shoes, as you'll be doing a lot of exploring on foot.
+A scarf or shawl can be useful for modesty at religious sites or for warmth in air-conditioned spaces.

 Weather Details